frncesc/react-mui-web-component/README.md

 # react-mui-web-component
-Application template made with React and Material UI, presented within a custom web component
+React app template using Material UI, encapsulated as a web component

-This template builds a [custom web component](https://developer.mozilla.org/en-US/docs/Web/API/Web_components) created with [React](https://react.dev/) using [Material UI](https://mui.com/material-ui/) elements.
+This template builds a [custom web component](https://developer.mozilla.org/en-US/docs/Web/API/Web_components) created with [React](https://react.dev/) and [Material UI](https://mui.com/material-ui/) elements.

-This custom web component can be placed on any blog post or web page, just like any other HTML element.
+The web component can be placed on any blog post or web page, just like any other HTML element.

 The component uses [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_shadow_DOM), so it has a CSS environment completely independent from the styles of the page where it is embedded.